A roadmap to reclaiming my attention and time

 - pdfunite to merge pdf

-- whatis when I want a short description of a programme I’ve never heard of
+- whatis when I want a short description of a programme or utility I’ve never heard of

 - man if I want to learn more about a programme, or if I need to figure our how to run a command with a programme